aiondemand/aiod-enhanced-interaction/README.md

     - `USE_LLM`: Whether we wish to locally deploy an Ollama service for serving an LLM that can be utilized for metadata extraction and processing.
 If set to False, we won't support these more advanced asset search processes.
     - `USE_CHATBOT`: Whether we wish to expose endpoints that allow users to communicate with AIoD chatbot.
 By enabling this variable, we also automatically crawl AIoD platform on daily basis to retrieve the most up-to-date information the chatbot can subsequently have an access to.
     - `INITIAL_EMBEDDINGS_TO_POPULATE_DB_WITH_DIRPATH`: An optional variable representing a dirpath to a specific directory containing a list of JSONs representing precomputed embeddings for various assets.
 This variable is useful for migrating embeddings on machines that do not possess a GPU unit to increase the computational speed associated with the embedding computations.
 This variable is specifically tailored for original developers of this repo to expedite the deployment process on AIoD platform.
-    - `MONGO_ASSETCOLS_DUMP_FILEPATH`: An optional variable representing a filepath to a JSON file containing a list of documents used for populating MongoDB database, more specifically the `assetCollections` collection.
+    - `MONGO_DUMP_DIRPATH`: An optional variable representing a dirpath to a directory containing JSON files representing a list of documents used for populating MongoDB database, more specifically the `assetCollections` and `assetsForMetadataExtraction` collections.
 This variable is useful for migrating embeddings on machines that do not possess a GPU unit to increase the computational speed associated with the embedding computations.
 This variable is specifically tailored for original developers of this repo to expedite the deployment process on AIoD platform.

     - Milvus credentials to use/initiate services with:
         - `MILVUS_NEW_ROOT_PASS`: New root password used to replace a default one.
 The password change is only performed during the first initialization of the Milvus service.